Farzan6118/docker-compose/mysql/README.md

 ## docker-compose
 > the compose file contains:
-MySQL
+**MySQL**

-dont forget to run the following command before you start the docker-compose
+do not forget to run the following command before you start the docker-compose

 - docker volume create --name=mysql_data